pac4j/spring-webmvc-pac4j/README.md

 The default url if the provided *url* parameter does not match the logout url pattern can be specified by the `pac4j.applicationLogout.defaultUrl` properties key (by default: `/`).

-The logout url pattern that the logout url must match can be specified by the `pac4j.applicationLogout.logoutUrlPattern` properties key (by default, only relative urls are allowed by default).
+The logout url pattern that the logout url must match can be specified by the `pac4j.applicationLogout.logoutUrlPattern` properties key (by default, only relative urls are allowed).

 ## Demos